AdobeDocs/asset-compute.en/help/understand-extensibility.md

 # Introduction to extensibility {#introduction-to-extensibilty}

 Many rendition requirements such as converting to formats and resizing images are addressed by [Processing Profiles in [!DNL Experience Manager] as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/assets/asset-microservices-overview.html).
-More complex business requirements may need a custom-created solution that suits an organization's needs. [!DNL Asset Compute Service] can be extended by creating custom applications that are invoked from Processing Profiles in [!DNL Experience Manager].
+More complex business requirements may need a custom-created solution that suits an organization's needs. [!DNL Asset Compute Service] can be extended by creating custom applications that are called from Processing Profiles in [!DNL Experience Manager].
 These custom applications cater to the [supported use cases](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/assets/manage/asset-microservices-configure-and-use.html).

 >[!NOTE]
 >